Interactive Data Visualization with plotly in R

 Course Description

-Interactive graphics allow you to manipulate plotted data to gain further insight.
+Interactive graphics allow you to manipulate plotted data to gain further insights.
 As an example, an interactive graphic would allow you to zoom in on a subset of your data without the need to create a new plot.
-In this course, you will learn how to create and customize interactive graphics in plotly using the R programming language.
-Along the way, you will review data visualization best practices and be introduced to new plot types such as scatterplot matrices and binned scatterplots.
+In this course, you will learn how to create and customize interactive graphics in plotly using R.Get Started Using plotly

 Introduction to plotly